dancer1325/openwebinars-helm-example/README.md

 ## Components
 * `app.py`: Python Flask code
 * `requirements.txt`: Python dependencies
+    * Problems:
+        * Problem1: "cannot import name 'Markup' from 'jinja2'"
+            * Solution: Use Flask==2.0.3
 * `Dockerfile`
+    * If you want to check manually  that all goes well
+        * `docker build -t nameOfTheImage .`
+            * .
+                * You should navigate to the directory in which the Dockerfile is placed
+            * Create the image
+        *
 * `helm-chart`: chart to deploy the app in Kubernetes
 * `skaffold.yaml`: Skaffold conf file
 * `build.sh`: script to automatically build and push the app